 Associate of Science in Veterinary Technology

-Online veterinary technology programs allow students flexibility with their busy schedules to complete associate degree programs in 2-5 years.
+Online veterinary technology programs allow students flexibility with their busy schedules to complete associate's degree programs in 2-5 years.
 Students may even begin working in veterinarian offices as pet nurses or assistants while studying in this program.
 Licensing may be required by some states before graduates can accept jobs as veterinary technologists.

 Online coursework is taught through multimedia web-based programs as well as textbooks.
 Programs may require on-campus courses or sessions as well as a practicum in a local vet office to get hands-on experience.
 Distance learners complete general education classes in addition to studying the following areas: